 To convert the table into the previous range you can follow Step-02 of Method-2.

-Afterward, we are getting the following data range which has the banded rows.
+Afterward, we get the following data range which has the banded rows.

 Method-4: Using Power Query to Color Alternate Rows in Excel